-The Yoplait trial-and-error story is typical of larger brands who sometimes try too hard to be what they’re not, either out of hubris, corporate pressure, or a misunderstanding of what authenticity really means.
-It’s like the joke among PR and ad agencies that every client wants a viral video.
-Big brands have the resources, the marketing talent and the distribution clout to leverage a market trend, but they often fail, in part because they’re not nimble enough to change quickly.
+The Yoplait story is typical of larger brands who sometimes try too hard to be what they’re not.
+This can be from hubris, corporate pressure, or a misunderstanding of true authenticity.
+It’s like the joke among PR and ad agencies that every client wants a “viral” video.
+Big brands have the resources, the marketing talent and the distribution clout to leverage a market trend, but they often fail, in part because they’re not nimble.
 But it’s also because they’re naturally risk-averse.
 Innovation may come from challenger brands because they have less to lose.

 There’s no magic formula to creating an authentic brand narrative, but there are steps that can guide the process.

 Revisit the brand’s roots

 Kudos to Yoplait for digging more deeply into its history rather than simply flailing at the Greek yogurt opportunity.
 After all, no two brands have the same origin story.
 That may not be the ultimate narrative, but it can offer inspiration.
 Lego does this very well, tapping into the premise that there’s a “builder” in all of us and evoking the power of childlike imagination in its brand storytelling.
 Even Coke going back to original bottle was a simple but powerful return to its iconic beginning.